-Economics of Parks and Recreation is the work of Jadrian Wooten from Penn State University and Kalina Staub from University of North Carolina at Chapel Hill.
+Economics of Parks and Recreation is the work of Jadrian Wooten from Virginia Tech University and Kalina Staub from the University of North Carolina at Chapel Hill.
 The project is an independent endeavor and unassociated with our host institutions.

 We started this project in order to add to the already beneficial resources available online that connect pop culture to economic concepts.
 Websites already exist for shows like The Big Bang Theory, Seinfeld, The Office, and Shark Tank, but we found that they were lacking in one key area: externalities, public choice, and comparative economic systems.
 This led us to create this site, to fill that void.